octopus-network/octopus-docs/src/maintain/validator-set-session-keys.md

 > **Note**:
 >
 > * Polkadot{.js} Browser Plugin was installed;
-> * The validator account have a little the Appchain tokens.
+> * The validator's appchain account have a few the Appchain tokens.
+> * For the test network, please request Barnacle tokens(BAR) via PolkadotJS Apps with its RPC endpoint.

 Go to the [Octopus Network Testnet](https://testnet.oct.network/), select the `Appchains` tab -> the corresponding appchain, and follow 2 steps to set the session keys: